On Capacity-Achieving Distributions for Complex AWGN Channels Under Nonlinear Power Constraints and their Applications to SWIPT: Proof of Theorem

 Hence, we have

-Since $\pmb{x}\sim \mathcal{CN}(0,P_a)$ is the only distribution achieving the capacity $C(P_a,0,\infty)$, therefore, $C(P_a,0,\infty)$ is not achieved for $P_d> P_G$\footnote{Note that although the probability space is not compact (a sufficient condition for achieving the supremum or infimum), here, supremum of the capacity is not attained due to the contradiction in uniqueness of the achievable input.}.
+Since $\pmb{x}\sim \mathcal{CN}(0,P_a)$ is the only distribution achieving the capacity $C(P_a,0,\infty)$, therefore, $C(P_a,0,\infty)$ is not achieved for $P_d> P_G$\footnote{We note that the reason the capacity is not achieved is not due to the fact that the optimization probability space is open (i.e., is not compact), but rather is due to the contradiction in uniqueness of the achievable input. }.
 In what follows, we show that, (\ref{E5}) holds for $P_d> P_G$.
-In other words, when $P_d> P_G$, any rate lower than $C(P_a,0,\infty)$ can be achieved by a distribution whose corresponding delivered power is greater than $P_d$.
-Consider the following sequence of distribution function
+In other words, when $P_d> P_G$, any rate lower than $C(P_a,0,\infty)$ can be achieved by a distribution whose corresponding delivered power is equal to $P_d$.
+Consider the following sequence of distribution functions

 It is easy to verify that $F_{\pmb{r}_l}(r),~l=2,\ldots$ satisfy $\mathbb{E}_{F_{\pmb{r}_l}}[\pmb{r}_l^2]=P_a$, hence, satisfying the average power constraint.
 Also, for the delivered power constraint we have